Cholee is a stay-at-home mom who understands the value of keeping a clean and organized house.

 The important thing to remember is to start small and work your way up.
 If you try to change everything at once it will become overwhelming and you will likely fail.
 Start with baby step one and follow them through to the last one and success will come.

-With a clean house and an organized lifestyle the stress and clutter of everyday things will melt away.
+With a clean house and an organized lifestyle, the stress and clutter of everyday life will melt away.
 You might just be surprised how relaxing and comforting it can be to come home to a clean, neat, and organized household.
-From the closet to the finances spring cleaning is sure to provide you with a peace of mind, and a less stressful summer.
+From the closet to the finances, spring cleaning is sure to provide you with peace of mind and a less stressful summer.

 © 2012 Cholee Clay

 Cholee Clay (author) from Wisconsin on May 30, 2012: